MattTomEd/GreavesArtMP1/README.md

 There is no need for the website to deviate from a linear structure of pages, as this will confuse customers less familiar with non-traditional web design.
 The website will follow interaction design objectives as outlined below:

-*   Consistency – Pages must look, feel and interact in a consistent way
+*   Consistency – Pages must look, feel and interact in a consistent way.
+This applies to link :hover and :active behaviours as well as moving parts of the website, such as the carousel

-*   Predictability – The website must respond in a predictable manner
+*   Predictability – The website must respond in a predictable manner - particularly important for when users click on images as part of the Portfolio section

-*   Learnability – Features must be intuitive and feature single-click learning to prevent visitors becoming frustrating and clicking away
+*   Learnability – Features must be intuitive and feature single-click learning to prevent visitors becoming frustrating and clicking away, particularly important for capturing user data on the Contact section

 *   Visibility – Features must be visible, with content hinting included as appropriate

 *   Feedback – Input fields and clickable events should respond in a way that assures the user that an event is progressing.
 This includes a broken link page, but this will be outside the scope of this project.
+Feedback will be provided on the Contact form if incorrect data is entered, or if a required field is missing.

 # Skeleton plane